almightynassar/almighty-rpg-manager/src/assets/md/faq.md

 ## Where can I hire mercenaries?
 Or find sages and other knowledge specialists?

-Mercenaries can be found almost anywhere, since wandering monsters are a constant threat.
-Orcish pirates also terrorize the seas.
+Mercenaries can be found almost anywhere on the Terrea.
+A lot of these "mercenary" bands are veterans from the decades long war between the Empire and the 3 Kingdoms.
+They grew up with the war and have virtually no other skills, so they ply their trade of violence in legal and not-so-legal ways.

+Many of these mercenaries subscribe to the idea of a "Guild", an institution that supposedly regulates the conduct of sellswords.
+Many think that the loose idea of a "guild" is used to help the veterans be more comfortable with being sellswords, to soften the blow of the realisation that they no longer fight for their honour or their country but for mere gold.
+Others believe that the "guild rules" allow some scrupulous mercenary captins to charge extra, as they are able to charge specific prices for special services.

+As you can expect, competition is tough and there are not a lot of contracts, so some bands have resorted to unsavourey means such as demanding protection money from sjop-keeps.

 As for knowledge experts, it will depend on the rarity of the knowledge.
 But it should be safe to assume that nation capitals are sufficiently large enough to support these types of experts.

 ## Is there any magic guilds or orders that we can join to get more spells/artifacts?

 The Academy is the most pervasive institution in Terrea, as it is decentralised and focuses on sharing knowledge.
-Members of the academy constantly submit papers on magic theory (whether it is spectral-, primordial-, or nature-based) and try to increase the shared knowledge pool.
+Members of the academy constantly submit papers on new theories and try to increase the progress technical and magical knowledge.

 For spectral-based magic there are some scattered schools that teach a specific form of harnessing spectral powers, but they guard their secrets zealously.
 To gain their knowledge, you will need to earn their trust and keep secret any knowledge gained.
 These schools are generally reclusive and avoided by the general populace because of the rumours surrounding the initiation to become a spectre-user.